 Six months after her aneurysm, Tamara returned to the hospital for a follow up angiogram, this time with William J. Mack, MD, associate professor of neurological surgery at Keck Medicine USC.

-“I’m just so grateful, especially for the little things, the kinds of things you don’t even think about, like being able to look outside every morning, feeling the sun, touching my grandchild’s head and rolling back from my diagnostic test.”
+“I’m just so grateful, especially for the little things, the kinds of things you don’t even think about, like being able to look outside every morning, feeling the sun, touching my grandchild’s head and rolling back from my diagnostic test,” she said.

 A life of gratitude – that is just another example of The Keck Effect.

-The USC Neurorestoration Center creates world-class clinical programs to meet each neurology patient’s individual needs.
+USC Neurosciences creates world-class clinical programs to meet each neurology patient’s individual needs.
 If you are in the Los Angeles area and are looking for exceptional care, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting https://neuro.keckmedicine.org/request-an-appointment/.

 By Heidi Tyline King